The lifestyle magazine for modern outdoorsmen

 hook-and-barrel-possible-deer-hunting-myths-stamp

 Deer have a great sense of smell, far better than humans, and much closer (some say better) than a dog’s sense of smell.
 No wonder a regular industry has grown up around trying to fool a deer’s nose.
-Today, you can buy sprays and clothing designed to minimize the human smell, plus ozone-producing units and an array of scents to overwhelm and therefore mask human scent.
+Today, you can buy sprays and clothing designed to minimize the human smell, plus ozone-producing units and an array of scents to overwhelm and therefore mask human odor.

 Among the latter, wood smoke has long been a favorite.
 Various outfitters still recommend that hunters stand around a smoky fire before hitting the woods.
 Some hunters hang their clothing near wood fires and then roll them into plastic bags to keep the smoke scent fresh for the next day’s hunt.